 In general, judges will avoid disqualifying entries.
 However, students and instructors should be aware that the following could result in disqualification:

 - Labeling: Unlabeled entries will be disqualified and not judged.

 - Contest Criteria: Entries must meet all the criteria of the entered contest (i.e. themes, formats, category, etc.)

 - Content: Students are reminded to create content that is appropriate for screening in front of an audience of students and teachers.
-Gratuitous use of profanity, violence, sexual content, etc. will result in disqualification.
+Gratuitous use of profanity, violence, and/or sexual content will result in disqualification.